Permanent Partial Disability or PPD Definition

 Injured workers may question what a permanent partial disability rating (PPD) means to their workers’ compensation case.
 Essentially, the PPD rating is a final medical assessment of a worker’s injury as it relates to his ability to function.
-At some point during the recovery process after an injury, the patient’s doctor will need to determine if his recovery has plateaued to a point where there is not likely to be further improvement.
+At some point during the recovery process after an injury, the patient’s doctor will need to determine if his recovery has plateaued to a point where there is not likely to be further improved.
 If it is decided that the patient has reached “maximum medical improvement,” the doctor will issue the PPD rating.

-The rating is a a percentage of the worker’s current functioning and range of motion as compared with his pre-injury ability.
+The rating is a percentage of the worker’s current functioning and range of motion as compared with his pre-injury ability.
 The American Medical Association’s Guide to Impairment serves as the physician’s road map for determining the PPD rating.

 Georgia law defines PPD as a disability “partial in character but permanent in quality resulting in a loss or loss of use of body members or from the partial loss of use of the injured employee’s body.”